 </dict>

-Living off the Land: JXA and AppleScript#
+Living off the land: JXA and AppleScript#

-// Run via: osascript -l JavaScript payload.js
+// osascript -l JavaScript payload.js

 var fm = $.NSFileManager.defaultManager;